embulk/gradle-embulk-plugins/README.md

 ### Dependency locking

-The dependency configuration `embulkPluginRuntime`, which is added by this Gradle plugin for flattened dependencies, has [dependency locking](https://docs.gradle.org/current/userguide/dependency_locking.html) activated by default.
+The dependency configurations `compileClasspath` and `runtimeClasspath` have [dependency locking](https://docs.gradle.org/current/userguide/dependency_locking.html) activated by default.

-In the beginning of your Embulk plugin project, or after migrating your Embulk plugin project to use this Gradle plugin, it is recommended for you to run `./gradlew dependencies --write-locks`, and add generated `gradle/dependency-locks/embulkPluginRuntime.lockfile` in your version control system.
-Your Embulk plugin project will have more sensitive checks on its dependency libraries, then.
+In the beginning of your Embulk plugin project, or after migrating your Embulk plugin project to use this Gradle plugin, it is recommended for you to run `./gradlew dependencies --write-locks`, and to add generated `lockfile`(s) in your version control system.

+* Gradle 6: `/gradle/dependency-locks/compileClasspath.lockfile` and `/gradle/dependency-locks/runtimeClasspath.lockfile`
+* Gradle 7: `/gradle.lockfile`

+Embulk plugins are sensitive about dependency libraries.
+Your project will have better checks about dependencies by `lockfile`(s).

 ### How to migrate old-style `build.gradle` of your Embulk plugins

-1. Upgrade your Gradle wrapper to `6.0.1` or later.
+1. Upgrade your Gradle wrapper to `6.4.1` or later.
 2. Define `group`, `version`, and `description` in your Gradle project.
     * `group` should **NOT** be `"org.embulk"` unless your project is under: https://github.com/embulk.
 For example:
       ```